Frijol/climate-change/GLOSSARY.md

 ## intercropping
 planting two or more crops interspersed to maximize light, water, and nutrient usage

+## intertidal zone
+land area that is exposed when the tide is not high

 ## inverted rates
 The more you buy, the more it costs per unit